 What NIS2 supervisors look for

 NIS2 supervision is more process-oriented than ISO 27001.
 Supervisors will examine whether the organisation has a functioning risk management system — and certificates are a measurable, concrete part of that picture.
+Our guide to NIS2 certificate management maps the directive's Article 21 measures to specific certificate controls.

 Questions that commonly come up: